canonical/snap-epa-orchestrator/CONTRIBUTING.md

 ## Overview

-This documents explains the processes and practices recommended for contributing enhancements to this snap.
+This document explains the processes and practices recommended for contributing enhancements to the EPA Orchestrator snap.

-- Generally, before developing enhancements to this snap, you should consider [opening an issue ](https://github.com/openstack-snaps/snap-microstack-hypervisor/issues) explaining your use case.
+- Generally, before developing enhancements to this snap, you should consider [opening an issue ](https://github.com/canonical/snap-epa-orchestrator/issues) explaining your use case.
 - If you would like to chat with us about your use-cases or proposed implementation, you can reach us at [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).